docker-php/docker-php/docs/installation.md

 composer require docker-php/docker-php-api:4.1.29.*
 ```

-Do not use `^4.1.29.0`; otherwise, you will also depend on the lastest version.
+Do not use `^4.1.29.0`; otherwise, you will also depend on the latest version.
 The first digit of this version number matches the
 major version of [Jane PHP](https://github.com/janephp/janephp), which is the lib generating the API Client code.

 Note that some endpoints of the Docker API may have BC breaks during minor version updates.
 This library may